vuejs/vuepress/packages/docs/docs/plugin/official/plugin-pwa.md

 Feel free to submit PRs to improve the default [i18n configuration](https://github.com/vuejs/vuepress/blob/master/packages/%40vuepress/plugin-pwa/lib/i18n.js).

-## Customize the SW-Update Popup UI
+## Customize the UI of SW-Update Popup

 The default sw-update popup component provides a default slot which gives you the ability to fully control the appearence of the popup.